appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/customer-support-tool/README.md

 :::

 This tutorial guides you through the steps to create a Customer Support tool using Appsmith.
 The application contains a dashboard reporting the status of issues raised by customers.
 It also allows you to view, create, edit tickets and add comments.
 You'll learn to:
-* Create a beautiful dashboard using the Chart and Stats Box widget.
+* Create a neat dashboard using the Chart and Stats Box widget.
 * Use the List widget to display tickets.
 * Use the Select widget to filter data in the List.
 * Create and edit ticket details in a Modal.